KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_ld/README.md

 #### Language Alternatives

 Language Alternatives provide a powerful way of handling internationalization within XMP metadata. `KHR_xmp_ld` relies on usage of the `@language` and `@value` keywords per requirements outlined in the [JSON-LD serialization of XMP (ISO/DIS 16684-3)](https://www.iso.org/standard/79384.html) specification.
-Language Alternatives can be contained in either an object or an array of objects with the following properties:
+Language Alternatives must be contained in an array of objects with the following properties:

 * `@language` with a IETF BCP 47 language code as the value.
 * `@value` with actual value of the XMP property as a string.

-An example glTF containing an object with only one language:
+An example glTF with only one language:

 ```json
 {